IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 # Using Vay with Angular

 [Angular](https://angular.dev) makes it hard to correctly integrate a strongly typed provider on a library level.
-However, integrating Vay yourself is fairly straight forward and requires only a service and a pipe.
+However, integrating Vay yourself is fairly straightforward and requires only a service and a pipe.

 ## Structuring the Project